elasticio/elasticio.github.io/content/_components/snowflake/actions.md

 Dynamically generated `Primary key` according to selected `Table`

-## Delete row by primary key actions
+## Delete row by primary key action

 This action will delete row by it's primary key